The UK's decision to leave the European Union has not yet affected entry requirements for international students.

 Students from the EU, EEA and Switzerland can currently study in the UK without a visa.
 They can enter with their passport or ID card.

 This will not change before the end of December 2020.
 Going forward there will be a new system, but it will still be easy for students to enter the UK.

-If the UK leaves the EU with an agreement, students will not notice any difference to the way they currently enter the UK.
-This will remain the case until 31 December 2020.
-During that time students will be able to work and study as now.
+If the UK leaves with an agreement, there will be no change for EU/EEA and Swiss students until 31 December 2020.
+Until then, students will be able to work and study as they do now.

-If the UK leaves the EU without an agreement, EU/EEA and Swiss nationals will still enter the UK as they do now.
-The biggest difference is that if they plan to stay for more than three months, they will need to apply for permission to remain (European Leave to Remain).
-This would allow them to stay for up to three years.
+If the UK leaves the EU without an agreement, EU/EEA and Swiss students will be able to study without a visa for up to 3 months.
+If they plan to stay for more than three months they will need to apply for permission to remain (European Leave to Remain).
+This will allow them to stay in the UK for up to three years.

-If there is an agreement between the UK and the EU these are likely to continue as now until the end of 2020.
+If there is an agreement between the UK and the EU, Erasmus+ programmes are likely to continue as now until the end of 2020.

 If there is no agreement, the UK government is keen to guarantee that the UK will continue to participate in Erasmus + programmes until the end of 2020.

 If you are unclear about these changes, please contact the English UK team.